Vigy: Etymology

 The name of the village may come from a man of Gallo-Roman origin, Vigius.

 History

-Founded as a city by the Romans or Gallo-Romans, Vigy was given to the Abbey of Saint-Arnould on June 23, 715.
+Founded as a city by the Romans or Gallo-Romans, Vigy was given to the Abbey of Saint-Arnould on 23 June 715.
 In 1365, the people of Vigy were placed under the protection of Luxembourg.
-In 1635, on September 12, almost the entirety of the village was burned by the Spanish.
+On 12 September 1635 almost the entirety of the village was burned by the Spanish.
 It was reattached to France in 1648.

 Vigy has been the seat of a canton since the French Revolution.

 During World War I, the residents of Vigy were resettled in Mussidan in the Dordogne.

 Economy

 Initially, the village grew on agriculture.

 The early prosperity of the village was largely due to the nearby iron and steel industries.
 Many of these industries have since disappeared.
 Nowadays, industry consists of vehicle manufacturing and logistics.

 Demography

 Sights

 The region, with its rich and varied historical heritage, lends itself to eco-tourism.